 Never tamper with your LPG cylinder.

 Make sure all parts of the installation are in good condition.
-If you should find anything wrong with any part, contact your distributor immediately and ask for assistance.
+If you should find anything wrong with any part, contact your LPG Gas supplier immediately and ask for assistance.

 5-Point Safety Check